ablanco1950/Fracture.v1i_Reduced_SSD/README.md

 ===

- Another option with a SSD model  that has not VGG16 only linear layers that requires more epoch but need less time:
+ Another option with a SSD model  that has not VGG16 only linear layers that requires more epoch but need less time for epoch, there is not net:

 Training: